AlicelnWonderland/Assignment-5/README.md

 The **MVVM** pattern divides the code into three main components:

-- **Model**: Manages the application’s data and business logic.
+- **UserModel**: Represents the user’s data, with properties like name.
-- **View**: Handles the UI, presenting data and gathering user input.
+- **UserView**: Handles user interaction by showing menus, getting input, and displaying data.
-- **ViewModel**: Acts as an intermediary between the Model and the View, holding logic to format and present data.
+- **UserViewModel**: Acts as an intermediary.
+It stores a list of UserModel objects, performs logic like adding users, and provides formatted data for the UserView.

 ---